Pavel Černoch

 Bio

-Pavel Černoch is recognized as one of today's leading tenors, frequently performing on major opera stages such as Teatro alla Scala, Vienna, Paris, Dutch National Opera, Royal Opera House Covent Garden, and at the Salzburg and Glyndebourne Festivals.
-Renowned for his versatility, he is especially praised for his interpretations of Czech and Slavic repertoires, while also excelling in French and Italian roles. Černoch collaborates with many of the world’s top conductors, including Daniel Barenboim, Kirill Petrenko, Simon Rattle, Andris Nelsons, John Eliot Gardiner, Charles Dutoit, and Semyon Bychkov.
+Pavel Černoch is considered one of the leading tenors of today.
+He regularly performs at major opera houses such as the Vienna State Opera, Paris National Opera, Royal Opera Covent Garden, Berlin and Munich State Opera.
+He is renowned for his versatility, and is particularly praised for his interpretation of the Czech and Slavic repertoire, but he also excels in French and Italian roles.
+Cernoch has worked with many top and international conductors, including Daniel Barenboim, Kirill Petrenko, Simon Rattle, Andris Nelsons, John Eliot Gardiner, Jakub Hrůša and many others.

-In the current season, his notable performances include reprising his acclaimed role as The Prince in Rusalka at the Wiener Staatsoper and in a new production at the Staatsoper Berlin; making his debut at the Lyric Opera of Chicago as Laca in Jenůfa; and returning to the Opéra national de Paris as Albert Gregor in The Makropulos Affair and to the Hamburg State Opera as Sergei in Lady Macbeth of the Mtsensk.
+Among the highlights of the 2023/24 season were his acclaimed roles as the Prince in Rusalka at the Vienna State Opera and in a new production at the Berlin State Opera, his debut at the Lyric Opera of Chicago as Laca in Her Shepherdess, his return to the Paris National Opera as Albert Gregor in The Makropulos Affair and to the Hamburg State Opera as Sergei in Lady Macbeth of Mtsensk.
+He also portrayed Sergei in a new production directed by Alex Olle at the Gran Teatre del Liceu in Barcelona.

 - Financial Times -